How can work affect mental health?

 Know the warning signs

-There are many symptoms of stress at work, but a key sign that it’s getting too much is when you are unable to manage your workload or unwind after a long day.
+There are many symptoms of stress at work, but a key sign that it’s getting too much is when you're unable to manage your workload or unwind after a long day.
 Are you regularly taking your work home with you?
 Are you fretting about an upcoming deadline or presentation?
 These are common triggers for work-related stress, so it’s important to be aware of when they might be kicking in.

 Stay organised

-Plan out your week or day ahead and create a checklist of things that need to be completed in priority order.
+Plan out your week or day ahead and create a checklist of things that need to be completed, in priority order.
 Give yourself enough time to complete each task and schedule regular breaks to avoid burnout.
 Reward yourself for completing tasks, even if it’s as simple as crossing it off your checklist.

 Try some stress-busting techniques